Strid Woods walk

 The Strid in the River Wharfe

-A bit further downstream and the River Wharfe narrows, forced by the local geology into the narrow channel called The Strid.
-The previously meandering river was now rushing past at a rate of knots, forced through the thin gap by the weight of water following behind.
+As it flows through Strid Woods the River Wharfe narrows, forced by the local geology into the narrow channel called The Strid.
+The previously meandering river now rushes past at a rate of knots, forced through the thin gap by the weight of water following behind.

-Its certainly not the calm river it was further upstream!
+Its certainly not the calm river it is further upstream!

 And its over as soon as it starts.
 Barely fifty metres after the river enters The Strid the River Wharfe returns to its normal width and continues its leisurely pace through the woods.